JosephAppiah-c/Ghanaian-cultural-lexicon/README.md

 An open research resource documenting Ghanaian language, culture, and culturally situated meanings in structured, machine-readable form.

-This release is based on the project's validated master workbook.
+This release is based on the project's validated master workbook and represents the first public pilot release of the Ghanaian Cultural Lexicon

 ### Repository
 - `data/GCL_v0.1.xlsx` — canonical working/release workbook